maria-jansson/1dv609_a1_part_1/README.md

  * A second practice part for writing tests with a mocking framework
  * An oral exam that you book

-Note that the practice parts are mandatory for passing grade but that we examine YOU and not only the code.
-This means it is essential that you practice writing tests and not only copy or generate a solution to the practice tasks.
+Note that the practice parts are mandatory for passing grade but that we examine YOUR knowledge and not only the code.
+This means it is essential that you practice writing tests yourself, and not only copy or generate a solution to the practice tasks.

 Each practice task is designed to let you learn what you need to pass the examination.